MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/07-antigravity-agent-architecture-and-features.md

 ---

-## Part 6: Feature 5 — Walkthrough Artifacts
+## Feature 5 — Walkthrough Artifacts

 ### What Walkthroughs Are